Corporation Tax

 Contact us for more information on tax requirements and incentives.

-- SME scheme: delivers between 26% to 33% of qualifying expenditure as refundable tax credits.
+- SME Scheme: Provides between 26% and 33% of qualifying expenditure as refundable tax credits.

 The six types of expenditure that can qualify for R&D relief, subject to certain limitations, are: